DmitriyAlergant/open-webui-cost-tracking-manifolds/README.md

 - **Usage and Costs data is logged to DB** a new table usage_costs is created in the main SQLite or Postgres DB
 - **Costs tracking works both for UI and API usage** tracking does not depend on /chat/completed calls by the Web UI
-- **DRY implementation**: common reusable logic is moved to  "module" functions. <br/>Provider-specific manifold pipe functions depend on these common modules.
-- **Calculates usage costs** using pricing data defined in a standalone function module. <br/> Edit it manually as needed if your custom pricing is different from the original providers prices.
 - **Emits status event messages** with token counts, estimated costs, request status
-- **Built-in reporting on usage costs** by users (their own costs only) and administrators (costs for all users).<br/>Talk with the 'Usage Reporting Bot' model if that pipe function is deployed and enabled
+- **Built-in reporting on usage costs** by users (their own costs only) and administrators: **Talk with the 'Usage Reporting Bot'** pipe
+- **Uses LiteLLM SDK for unified integration**
+- **Captures and displays reasoning thoughts into thinking boxes** for most models that support it
+- **Automated scripted updates of OpenWebUI base model definition:** names, descriptions, system prompts, profile icons

 ## Requirements